giovatennis/giovatennis.github.io/README.md

 1) Blackjack game Project:

 Blackjack game developed in Unity using C#.
 It acts as a 2D game, where the user plays against the dealer with the same rules as the traditional casino game.
-Files are too big to develop in github, so here is a google drive link for it instead: https://drive.google.com/file/d/1mra9jTlKnBGJydOOsox1L7lBZdbAm0sV/view?usp=sharing
+Files are too big to upload in github, so here is a google drive link for it instead: https://drive.google.com/file/d/1mra9jTlKnBGJydOOsox1L7lBZdbAm0sV/view?usp=sharing

 2) Halloween Project: